jplsek/git-mob-rs/README.md

 ## Differences

 - The XDG config directory is used by default (`~/.config/git-coauthors`) for the configuration, falling back to `~/.git-coauthors` if it exists.
-- I personally never used the add/delete/edit coauthor commands from the original, as I edited the config file directly, so I did not include those commands.
-Instead, I added a `git edit-coauthors` command.
 - Since I primarily use the CLI, I won't make editor plugins related to git-mob-rs.

 If someone else feels like making some of these missing features, feel free to submit a PR!